signalogic/SigSRF_SDK/README.md

 2) Several HPC application demos and test programs, including C/C++ source code

-The SDK requires one of the PCIe cards listed shown here (http://processors.wiki.ti.com/index.php/HPC) to be installed in a Linux server.
+The SDK requires one of the PCIe cards <a href="http://processors.wiki.ti.com/index.php/HPC">listed here</a> to be installed in a Linux server.
 Linux distributions supported include:

     • Ubuntu